 All projects will have a word count in the range of 750-900 words.

-Personal Accomplishment: High school students expand research skills and tap into academic knowledge to generate non-fiction writing that showcases their interests and abilities.
+Personal Accomplishment: High school students will expand research skills and tap into academic knowledge to generate non-fiction writing that showcases their interests and abilities.

-Community Support: Students connect with fellow peers in Brave Writer’s custom-designed online classroom that facilitates interaction, camaraderie, and support.
+Community Support: Students will connect with fellow peers in Brave Writer’s custom-designed online classroom that facilitates interaction, camaraderie, and support.